gabriel-hanich/Covid-Sim/readMe.txt

 COVID constants
 Exposure weighting is the power to which the overLap time is rasied before being added to the probability Same with Vaccine weighting

+For each day a person has covid, their chance of noticing it is directly correlated to their symptom strength, A persons symptom strength is given by: daysSinceInfection ** 2 + (age * overlapTime)
+Where overlap time is the amount of periods they spent in contact with the infected person who gave them COVID